tdwg/website/content/pages/conferences/2022/index.md

 - Space is limited for in-person attendance at the conference—reserve your space now.
 - The last day to register and pay for full access to the conference is **Friday 14 October 2022**.
-- The discounted room block at the Grand Hotel Millenium Sofia will expire **Friday 23 September 2022**
-- Links to join the virtual components of the conference (i.e, to Zoom and Slack)  will not be sent until payment is received.
+- Links to join the virtual components of the conference (i.e, to Zoom and Slack)  may not be sent until payment is received.

 **Presentation deadlines:** see [Presentation information](https://www.tdwg.org/conferences/2022/presentation-info/)